 Teaching grammar naturally fits into everyday language arts lessons.
-The common core mandates that students study grammar.
+Many standards mandate that students study grammar.
 It may sound odd, but grammar is reinventing itself.
 If you are a teacher and you aren’t sure where to begin, here are some basics.

-Grammatical terms and patterns cannot be covered through one lesson plan or unit, so it they should be taught through a continuum of discussion and gradual advancement of difficulty.
+Grammatical terms and patterns cannot be covered through one lesson plan or unit, so they should be taught through a continuum of discussion and gradual advancement of difficulty.
 Because English grammar is in all parts of writing and reading, use complete immersion for teaching.
-Follow Bloom’s Taxonomy as you introduce concepts in English grammar and parts of speech.
+Follow Bloom’s Taxonomy as you introduce concepts of English grammar.
 (I have roughly included both forms of Bloom’s, just to help out other teachers.
-I’ve combined the final two stages, as they often overlap).
+I’ve combined the final two stages, as they often overlap.)

 Acknowledge that students already possess knowledge of grammar even though they may not know it.
 Students who read and write have an understanding of English grammar, such as parts of speech and parts of a sentence.
 Start with the basics, and show students examples of words that describe, words that are objects or people, and words that show action from within their textbooks and their writing.

 I address this first layer with simple posters

 .
 You could also make anchor charts and ask students to reference those terms or lists.

 Be sure that you and your students share the same vocabulary with grammatical terms.
 You may need to complete a pretest and then review parts of a sentence

 with students.
 Later as you reach more difficult levels of Bloom’s, you’ll be glad you share terminology.

 At this level, student should be able to recognize the terms, and a perfect opportunity to show their understanding is to add to the original posters.
 Have students add examples for each part of speech to display in the classroom display.
 Another way is to give each student a sticky note and have them add examples underneath the posters.